Mya (singer): 2003–2007: Moodring and Liberation

-In 2006, she co-starred in the romantic comedy drama The Heart Specialist, written, produced and directed by Dennis Cooper, and starred Wood Harris, Zoe Saldana, and Brian J. White.
-Originally released under the title Ways of the Flesh, it initially premiered at the 2006 Boston Film Festival however had remain unreleased until 2011, when it was granted a limited theatrical release.
+In 2006, she costarred in the romantic comedy drama The Heart Specialist, written, produced and directed by Dennis Cooper.
 The same year, she signed a recording contract with Universal Motown and resumed work on her next album, which she completed within a three-month period.
-Classified as "energetic [and] ghetto" with a less classic R&B edge, Mya renamed the project Liberation.
+Classified as "energetic [and] ghetto" with a less classic R&B edge, Mýa renamed the project Liberation.
 In March 2007, the album's lead single "Lock U Down", a collaboration with Lil Wayne, was sent to radio.
 After its commercial failure, a second single entitled "Ridin'" was released, but it also underperformed.
 Due to budget cuts, the album suffered numerous pushbacks and in mid–2007, it accidentally leaked in Japan, prompting Universal Motown to release Liberation as a digital download only in October 2007.
-Next up in 2007, Mya co-starred in the independent romantic comedy film The Metrosexual, starring Shaun Benson in the title role.
+Next up in 2007, Mýa costarred in the independent romantic comedy film The Metrosexual, starring Shaun Benson in the title role.
 Screened at the Boston Film Festival, the movie received mixed reviews.